 I typically find that it is more efficient to do all of your formatting in google docs.
 This includes things such as setting H1, H2, and H3 headings.
 If you do this in Google docs and paste it directly into WordPress the formatting carries across generally making it more efficient.

 Also when you have a little bit of writer’s block you can use that time to do the formatting before starting to write again.
 This is usually the most efficient way to produce the article.

 Tip 6: Proofread The Article Once Only At The End

-To minimize the amount of time that you spend on an article it is best to create a basic draft of the article very quickly which is usually around 80% there and then finalize the article by correcting for grammatical errors by doing one proofread right at the end.
-I have found that this is more efficient than trying to correct text as you are producing it because it means that you end up editing the text more than once.
+To minimize the amount of time that you spend on an article it is best to create a basic draft of the article very quickly.
+This is usually around 80%.
+You can then finalize the article by correcting for grammatical errors by doing one proofread right at the end.
+I have found that this is more efficient than trying to correct text as you are producing it.
+It means that you don’t end up editing the text more than once.

 Tip 7: Always Have A Long List Of Article Topics To Choose From